This is a series of continuous posts of guides, hacks and tips on the vagabonding lifestyle and nomadic methodology. -view all vagabond guides

 But this begins before you start vagabonding by cutting out unnecessary and no longer needed factors out of your life.
 I’m not being metaphorical, but literal.

-As a vagabond, you no longer need cable TV, home internet, Netflix, phone, household utilities, magazines, cars and other contractual or commitment obligations that reduce your finances on a fixed schedule.
+As a nomad, you no longer need cable TV, home internet, Netflix, phone, household utilities, magazines, cars and other contractual or commitment obligations that reduce your finances on a fixed schedule.

 These should be cancelled before you start vagabonding or let to expire.
 But there is one service I would not give up as it’s become vital in my day-to-day life: